 Catalonia Trade & Investment is the public agency that works to attract foreign investment to Catalonia, promoting the area as attractive, innovative and competitive business location.
 Check their offerings and the Catalonia Startup Directory.

 InfoJobs is the leading platform in Spain to find new job opportunities and the best talent.
-In 2017, more than 2.6 million jobs were offered, and almost 1.5 million job contracts were signed using the InfoJobs platform.
+In 2018, more than 3 million jobs were offered and 1 out of 3 people who apply find a new job.
 Already over 50,000 companies in Spain are trusting InfoJobs every year to find talented employees.